 Can I take meds or have an alcoholic drink?

 Talk to your physician if you are suffering from any ailment or are currently taking regular medication prior to getting a tattoo.
 Being hung over makes getting a tattoo suck!
 People who've even only had a few alcoholic beverages tend to bleed (and repeat themselves) much more than others, which can complicate your tattoo.
 If you've tied one on, we're not interested in tattooing you.
-Drunks don't usually want what they're asking for, they wobble, they bleed more and they're just more irritating . *($ which does affect price $)
+Drunks don't always want what they're asking for, they wobble, they bleed more and they're just more irritating . *($ which does affect price $)*

 Should I tip the artist?